brandonthis-that/wordsolver/README.md

 Length 7: example
 ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

 ## Contact

-For any questions or suggestions, please contact [yourname@example.com](mailto:yourname@example.com).
+For any questions or suggestions, please contact [brandonnyakea@gmail.com](mailto:brandonnyakea@gmail.com).